-Kerry, Teacher in the Butterfly classroom, comes to CNS after several years of teaching at the Habitat Education Center and Wildlife Sanctuary (Massachusetts Audubon Society).
+Kerry, Lead Teacher in the Butterfly classroom, comes to CNS after several years of teaching at the Habitat Education Center and Wildlife Sanctuary (Massachusetts Audubon Society).
 She believes in a hands-on approach to teaching natural history, using the schoolyard and surrounding natural environment to learn about plants and animals.
 Kerry has an M.A. in English and American Literature from Washington University in St. Louis, and she has taught English to elementary, high school, and college students.
 In our classroom, she works with children to create their own stories through drawing, painting, dance, and drama.
 She is a former CNS board member, and both of her daughters attended our school.

 Katie comes from a long background of working with children.
-She went to Lesley University for undergrad and received her Master degree in Art Therapy and Counseling with a specialization in Children from The College of New Rochelle.
+She went to Lesley University for undergrad and received her Master degree in Art Therapy and Counseling with a specialization in Children, from The College of New Rochelle.
 She believes in children learning through their imagination and creativity.
 Katie enjoys the endless possibilities to a child’s imagination.
-Katie’s interests lie in art and science and tries to incorporate both when working with the children.
+Katie’s interests lie in art and science and tries to incorporate both when working with children.
 She believes in letting children explore their worlds around them.
 Her favorite thing to do is help children come up with hypotheses about their surroundings and then explore possible answers through hands-on experience.
 In the classroom, she will share her love and knowledge of theater, dance, art, yoga, and general silliness.